Palmyra Explorer | Hawaii – Palmyra – Hawaii

 We’ll arrive in the afternoon back to Ko’Olina where we started our voyage.

 We’ll deal with all the joys of international travel – clearing the boat and crew through Customs and Immigration.
-Once we’re done, you’re welcome to stay aboard for one last night to enjoy the beautiful west side of Hawaii.
+Once we’re done, you’ll be free to depart Sea Dragon.
+Thanks for sailing with us!

 – All meals (vegetarian), snacks, and drinks on board